furechan/nbmask/README.md

 ```

-To mask `print` or `pprint` outputs the extension include a `%%masked` cell magic
-but is is no longer and it will be removed.
+To mask `print` or `pprint` outputs the extension still includes a `%%masked` cell magic, but it is no longer needed and it will be removed.

 ## Example